idea-statica/iom-examples/README.md

-# IOM Example
+# IOM Example - SteelFrame

-This example describes how to create the IOM.
+This example describes how to define a steel frame in IOM (IDEA StatiCa Open Model).

-To start, we need create a standard console application.
-Launch Visual Studio.
+Let's create a standard console application in MS Visual Studio.
 Select __File__ > __New__ > __Project__ from the menu bar.
 In the dialog, select the __Visual C#__ node followed by the __Get Started__ node.
 Then select the __Console App__ project template.

 ## Add the IdeaRS.OpenModel NuGet package

 OpenModel is published as [the nuget package](https://www.nuget.org/packages/IdeaStatiCa.OpenModel/).
-To install the package, you can use either the Package Manager UI or the Package Manager Console.
+To install this package, you can use either the Package Manager UI or the Package Manager Console.

-For more information, see [Install and use a package in Visual Studio](https://docs.microsoft.com/cs-cz/nuget/quickstart/install-and-use-a-package-in-visual-studio)
+For more information, see [Install and use a package in Visual Studio](https://docs.microsoft.com/en-us/nuget/quickstart/install-and-use-a-package-in-visual-studio)

-There is also the documentation of [IdeaRS.OpenModel](https://idea-statica.github.io/iom/iom-api/html/ef39c768-a155-5401-182f-d445fe9723b5.htm).
+There is also documentation related to [IdeaRS.OpenModel](https://idea-statica.github.io/iom/iom-api/index.html) on Github.

-## Example
+## The geometry of the steel frame
-Our main task will be to create the structure you can see in the picture below.
-The model consists of several columns, beams and some load cases.
+The geometrical model of the steel structure which you can see in the picture below will be created in this step.
+The model consists of several columns, beams.

 ![alt text][structure]

-Let's create our IOM!

-### Settings
+### The project settings

-Reference to the settings in open model is [here](https://github.com/idea-statica/iom/blob/master/IdeaRS.OpenModel/OriginSettings.cs).

-You can set some default IOM parameters like project name, description etc.
+A basic information about our project - such as a project name, a description etc.

 ```csharp
 // create new instance of the open model